alyt89/Milestone-Project-One/README.md

 The events are set out in a grid layout for consistent display.

-The events details section provides additional basic information that is applicable to all events the user would want to know before registering their interest in one of the events via the sign up form.
+The events details section below it provides additional basic information that is applicable to all events the user would want to know before registering their interest in one of the events via the sign up form.
 This includes the equipment that is provided and information on how to register their interest.

 ## Sign up form